didillysquat/VTK2022/README.md

 An explanation of the output files can be found [here](https://support.10xgenomics.com/single-cell-gene-expression/software/pipelines/latest/output/gex-outputs)

 > **Exercise XXX**: Examine the output of `cellranger count` and compare it to the above documentation.

-## Part XXX: Getting files in and out of the server
-Obviously, there will be many occasions where you want to either load files on to the server, or take files off of their server.

-We will cover that now.

-The most common way to do this is using [scp](https://linuxize.com/post/how-to-use-scp-command-to-securely-transfer-files/) (secure copy).

 > **Exercise XXX**: Transfer the .html file that was generated to your local machines hard drive.
 Open it up.